 “I was drinking and drugging,” he recalled.
 “Things just got out of control, and I lost my wife of 24 years.”
-He left Milwaukee spiraled further down, as he lived in a party house with a friend he had met on Facebook.
+He left Milwaukee and traveled to Arizona in 2013 with all he had left – just $1,500.
+He spiraled further down, as he lived in a party house with a friend he had met on Facebook.
 His drinking and drugging continued.

-“They finally put me out when I ran out of money.”
+“They finally put me out when I ran out of money.
+They were just using me.”
 He fell even further, winding up in a downtown Phoenix homeless shelter.
 It was a frightening place.
 “That was the lowest, the bottom of the barrel,” he recalled feeling at the time.
 He would soon realize then he had nowhere to go but up.

 The turning point began when Rodney entered A New Leaf’s Desert Leaf Apartments in Mesa.
 This renovated 19-unit supportive housing complex serves families and individuals experiencing homelessness, domestic violence or severe mental illness, particularly veterans.
 The goal is to protect residents from falling back into homelessness.

 Slowly, but surely, with lots of help from A New Leaf’s staff, Rodney began to put the pieces of his life back together.
 The staff truly understood the stresses and health challenges facing veterans like Rodney.
 Through assistance with meals, housing, financial coaching, and jobs, they have provided a community of support.
 It’s anything from counseling to a ride to a grocery store to help writing a resume.

 “Desert Leaf is a stepping-stone,” Rodney said.
 “It is geared to get you on the way to where you need to go.
 There’s probably eight or nine staff people on that list that I have to thank.”

 He singled out the property manager Sharon.
 “If it was anything to do with paperwork for housing, she made sure it was in on time.
 If there were classes I had to go to, she would come knock on my door.
 She saw that I wanted to do better.”